sheen4n/react-monster/README.md

 This Project is a demonstration of basic features of react.js.

 ## Pre-requisites

 - Ensure node and npm and yarn are installed on your development computer

 ### Steps to Run the Project

 To run the application, do the following:

-1)Run the command: yarn
+- Run the command: yarn
-2)Then: yarn start
+- Then: yarn start
-3) Enjoy!
+- Enjoy!

 --- Default Readme from CRNA --
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).